madanyc/workfront-learn.en/help/custom-data/things-to-know-about-expressions.md

 ## Hours are stored in minutes

-Hours in Workfront’s database are stored in minutes.
+Hours in [!DNL Workfront’s] database are stored in minutes.
 If you’re referencing fields like Planned Hours or Actual Hours, divide by 60 to show the time in hours and not minutes.

 ## Spacing doesn’t affect expressions